JonathanCortez/UnrealEngineNewFeatures/README.md

 ## PySide Layout Tool
   - UE Editor crashes without warning if Houdini Engine is started first and than creating a new UI Layout.
   - Testing.qui file is there to currently avoid that.
+  - importing modules from text editor will fail depending on scope.
+    - text editor will be reworked completely with jedi or kite plugin.

   ### HDA Reconstruct UI
     - Multiparm folder currently does not work yet.